-We have over 100 faculty members in the Program in Neuroscience.
-Our faculty members are affiliated with 15 departments and 4 schools:
+We have ~100 faculty members in the Program in Neuroscience.
+Our faculty members are affiliated with 18 departments and 3 -schools:

-Anatomy and Neurobiology

-Anesthesiology

-Biochemistry and Molecular Biology

-Department of Neural and Pain Science (Dental School)

-Epidemiology

-Neurology

-Neurosurgery

-Ophthalmology and Visual Sciences

-Pain and Translational Symptom Science (School of Nursing)

-Pediatrics

-Pharmacology

-Physical Therapy and Rehabilitation Science

-Physiology

-Psychiatry

-Radiology
+Advanced Oral Sciences &Therapeutics Anesthesiology Biochemistry and Molecular Biology Diagnostic Radiology & Nuclear Medicine Epidemiology Neural and Pain Science (Dental School) Neurobiology Neurology Neurosurgery Ophthalmology and Visual Sciences Otorhinolaryngology Pain and Translational Symptom Science (School of Nursing) Pediatrics Pharmacology Physical Therapy and Rehabilitation Science Physiology Psychiatry Radiology http://lifesciences.umaryland.edu/neuroscience/Research-Focus-Groups/

-These departments and schools contribute to the Program in Neuroscience by offering courses and sponsoring seminars in the Neurosciences as well as providing the space and intellectual atmosphere for students to carry out their research.
-The range of research interests within the faculty allow students to select from a broad array of research topics.
+These departments and schools contribute to the Program in Neuroscience by offering courses and sponsoring seminars in the Neurosciences as well as providing the space and intellectual atmosphere for students to conduct their research.
+The range of research interests among the faculty allow students to select from a broad array of research topics.